atreya221/CS335-C-Compiler/README.md

 ### `graph.svg` file
 This file contains the states and the edges in form of a graph.
 Currently edge labels are not visible.
-But after zooming in and hovering the mouse over the edge, the `edge label` along with the start and end state of the edge will be visible.
+But after zooming in and hovering the mouse over the edge, the `edge label` and the `label type` along with the start and end state of the edge will be visible.

 You can also generate graph with edge labels visible, folow the instructions below.
 ### For generating the LR Parser Automata: